Last Updated on 7 November, 2023

 Places To Eat At Night(And Drink)

-Duck and Waffle: The highest 24-hour restaurant in the world.
-I consider myself luck that this gem is only a few minutes walk from my hamble aboard and have strolled in once of twice late in the night.
+The highest 24-hour restaurant in the world.
+I consider myself lucky that this gem is only a few minutes walk from my hamble aboard and have strolled in once of twice late in the night.
 If you are looking for a cool experience on the list of things to do in London at night then this one should be up there on your list.
 The prices are also very reasonable too.

-Just a word of caution, you have to book well in advance but there are periods when you will find availability for late night gaps.
+One of the best London restaurants with views.
+Just a word of caution, you have to book well in advance but there are periods when you will find availability for late-night gaps.
 If you want a table between 11pm and 6am you need to call them.

 Also, those are times when may actually have more of a chance.
 Nearest station to Duck and Waffle: Liverpool Street Station – only 1 minute’s walk from the station.